briebug/ngrx-auto-entity/README.md

 `npm install @briebug/ngrx-auto-entity` or `yarn add @briebug/ngrx-auto-entity`

+If you have not already, install the required peer dependencies as well:

+`npm install @ngrx/{effects,store,store-devtools} ngrx-store-freeze` or `yarn add @ngrx/{effects,store,store-devtools} ngrx-store-freeze`

 ## Quick Start

 If you want to get rolling as quickly and simply as possible, you may jump to the [quick start guide](QUICKSTART.md).